Oklahoma!: 2019 Broadway revival; 2022 London transfer

 Following a 2015 workshop at Bard College and a 2018 run at Brooklyn's St. Ann's Warehouse, a 75th anniversary staging of Oklahoma! transferred to Broadway at Circle in the Square Theatre.
 The production was directed by Daniel Fish in an intimate, immersive in-the-round style, set in a community hall, with chili and cornbread served to the audience at intermission.
 The production's most important tonal change involved the character of Jud Fry.
-Instead of the sinister brooding and threatening Jud of the original production, in the revival he is depicted in a positive, sympathetic light, and his death came, not as an accident, but as an intended act at the hands of Curly, followed by a sham trial to clear Curly of the blame.
+Instead of the sinister brooding and threatening Jud of the original production, in the revival he was described by Elisabeth Vincentelli in The New Yorker as "a proto-incel", and his death came not as an accident but as an intended act at the hands of Curly, followed by a sham trial to clear Curly of the blame.

 The production began preview performances on March 19, 2019, and officially opened on April 7 for a limited run through January 19, 2020.
-It starred Rebecca Naomi Jones as Laurey, Damon Daunno as Curly, Ali Stroker as Ado Annie, James Davis as Will Parker, Will Brill as Ali Hakim, Patrick Vaill as Jud and Mary Testa as Aunt Eller.
+It starred Damon Daunno as Curly, Rebecca Naomi Jones as Laurey, Ali Stroker as Ado Annie, James Davis as Will Parker, Will Brill as Ali Hakim, Patrick Vaill as Jud and Mary Testa as Aunt Eller.
 The production featured choreography by John Heginbotham and music arrangements by Daniel Kluger, performed by a seven-piece band.
 The production was nominated for eight Tony Awards and won Best Revival of a Musical and Best Featured Actress in a Musical for Stroker, making her the first wheelchair user to win a Tony.

-For the 2021–2022 national tour, Fish rethought the presentation, which remains expressionistic but substitutes a proscenium back-drop, which "renders the original authorial intents far more in balance with the radical ideas of the production", allowing the cast to play their parts with a contemporary naturalism, according to Chicago Tribune critic Chris Jones.
-The cast includes Sasha Hutchings as Laurey, Sean Grandillo as Curly and Barbara Walsh as Aunt Eller.
+For the 2021–2022 national tour, Fish rethought the presentation, which remained expressionistic but substituted a proscenium back-drop, which "renders the original authorial intents far more in balance with the radical ideas of the production", allowing the cast to play their parts with a contemporary naturalism, according to Chicago Tribune critic Chris Jones.
+The cast included Sasha Hutchings as Laurey, Sean Grandillo as Curly and Barbara Walsh as Aunt Eller.

-In May 2022, the production reopened at the Young Vic in London for a seven-week limited run, starring Arthur Darvill as Curley and Anoushka Lucas as Laurey, with Marisha Wallace as Ado Annie and James Davis and Patrick Vaill reprising their roles as Will Parker and Jud, respectively.
+In May 2022, the production reopened at the Young Vic in London for a seven-week limited run, starring Arthur Darvill as Curly and Anoushka Lucas as Laurey, with Marisha Wallace as Ado Annie, Liza Sadovy as Aunt Eller, and James Davis and Patrick Vaill reprising their roles as Will Parker and Jud, respectively.
 The production transferred to the West End's Wyndham's Theatre in February 2023.
+It received positive reviews and won the 2023 Laurence Olivier Award for Best Musical Revival.